See the pack here

 Download the pack here

-1,100 children in Darnhill will receive an early Christmas present this week thanks to Cartwheel Arts and the Darnhill Festival Association (DFA).
+1,100 children in Darnhill received an early Christmas present in December 2020, thanks to Cartwheel Arts and the Darnhill Festival Association (DFA).

 Creative Christmas art packs were delivered to every child at four schools in Darnhill, Heywood: St Margaret’s; Our Lady & St Paul’s; Woodlands; and Heap Bridge.

-The boxes contain art materials and a booklet containing 16 activities designed by artists Natalie Linney, Abi Rogers, Laura Sutcliffe-Tasker, and Oliver and Charlotte Bishop from Yan Tan Tethera.
+The boxes contained art materials and a booklet containing 16 activities designed by artists Natalie Linney, Abi Rogers, Laura Sutcliffe-Tasker, and Oliver and Charlotte Bishop from Yan Tan Tethera.

 The creatives were booked to appear at the annual Darnhill Festival in July, which was cancelled because of the Covid-19.
 With hopes to reschedule the event for December dashed by the pandemic, Cartwheel Arts and partners came together to make sure the children of Darnhill did not miss out entirely.